VeronikkAhri/ux-for-devs/docs/usability-testing.md

 4. **Take notes.** Record where they struggle or succeed.
 Look for patterns across participants.
 5. **Refine the design.** Use the results to improve your interface, then test again.

+## Remote vs In-Person

+- **Remote testing** lets you reach people anywhere in the world through screen sharing or dedicated tools.
+It is convenient but requires clear instructions.
+- **In-person sessions** allow you to notice body language and pick up subtle cues, though scheduling can be more difficult.

+## Analyzing Results

+After each session, summarize what you observed.
+Focus on high-impact issues that multiple participants encountered.
+Share your findings with the team and brainstorm solutions.
+Small iterations based on user feedback lead to big improvements over time.

 Iterative testing keeps your project user-focused and leads to a smoother final product.